1-Reduce (stop) flying!

 Take your own travel soap for washing clothes or make your own laundry powder.

 Bulk food shops like ‘The Source Bulk Foods’ sell cleaning products package free!
 Just take in your own container and fill it up.
-There’s dishwashing liquid and laundry liquids.
+There are dishwashing liquid and laundry liquids.

 See Bulk Foods here.

 OR, make your own!
-There’s lots of recipes out there for making your own dishwashing powder and laundry powder.
+There are lots of recipes out there for making your own dishwashing powder and laundry powder.
 Think lemon lemon lemon.
 Try these for some inspiration:

 Biome coconut infused laundry powder:

 3-Take shampoo & conditioner bars

 I love these alternatives to shampoo bottles, not only because they smell delicious, they’re also so easy to travel with!
 They fit tightly into a steel container and you don’t have to worry about your carry-on liquid limit because they’re not liquids!
 They’re made from all-natural & vegan ingredients so they’ll leave your hair smelling like a flower garden and you feeling great!